Woking: Early schools

-The oldest surviving record of a school in the modern borough is from 1725, when there appears to have been a small school at Byfleet.
+The oldest surviving record of a school in the modern borough is from 1725 when there appears to have been a small school at Byfleet.
 In the same year, the vicar of Woking reported that there was "one poore writing master" living in his parish and that younger children attended dame schools to learn to read.
 There is a record of a Church of England-affiliated school in Horsell in 1788 and, in the 1790s, a school for non-conformists opened nearby.
 National schools were established at Pyrford in 1847 and at Old Woking in 1848.

 Current schools and colleges

 The Winston Churchill School is a mixed comprehensive school for pupils aged 11 to 16.
 It opened in January 1967 on part of the former Inkerman Barracks site and its buildings were designed by the County Architect, Raymond Ash.
 The school planetarium was opened in 2019 by former pupil and Doctor Who actor, Peter Davison.
 Outside of school hours, the planetarium is open to the public and regularly hosts films and lectures on astronomy.

 The St John the Baptist School is a mixed Catholic school for pupils aged 11 to 18.
 It has been sponsored by the Xavier Catholic Education Trust since September 2016, when it gained academy status.
 The school, on Elmbridge Lane, was founded in 1969.

 Woking High School was founded in 1970 as Horsell Secondary School, replacing the former Chobham and Goldsworth Schools.
 It gained academy status in August 2013 and educates pupils aged 11 to 16.

 The Bishop David Brown School, in Sheerwater, is a mixed academy for pupils aged 11 to 16.
 It was formed in 1982 through the merger of the Sheerwater Secondary and Queen Elizabeth II Schools.
 It was named in honour of David Brown, Bishop of Guildford who died in July of that year.
 Since 2015, it has been operated by the Unity Schools Trust.

 Hoe Valley School opened in September 2015 at Woking Park and moved to its current site on Egley Road three years later.
-The free school currently educates children up to the age of 16 and the sixth form is due to open in 2023.
+The free school currently educates children up to the age of 16, and the sixth form is due to open in 2023.

 Woking College, in Rydens Way, opened in September 1977 with an initial intake of 730 students.
 It educates pupils aged 16–19 and gained academy status in September 2017.
 In November 2021, the sixth form college was awarded £3M funding to construct a new teaching block.
-The facility will enable student numbers to rise by 200, from the current enrolment of 1,450.
+The facility will enable student numbers to rise by 200 from the current enrollment of 1,450.

 The Gordon Ramsay Academy opened in Commercial Way in September 2021.
 The site was previously the Tante Marie Culinary Academy, founded in 1954.